apiwatcher/flask-ouath2-provider/README.rst

 ================================

 This project aims to be lightweight oauth2 provider for flask based applications.
+It uses JWT (PyJWT) to create tokens and thus it does not need any storage for the tokens.

 Functionality now is rather limited - just password and client credentials grant authorization + token refresh.
 The other parts of ouath2 process and some documentation are coming soon.

-The project is still in pre-alpha state, API might change a bit in future.
+The project is still in alpha state, API might change a bit in future.

 Installation
 =============